SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Discussion

 \subsection{Is Transformer Overkill?}

-In Table~\ref{tab:compare_updated_dense_sbi_vs_mlp}, we compare masked transformers (MT) and ordinary autoencoders (OAE) with equivalent numbers of trainable parameters and identical training epochs.
+In Table~\ref{tab:compare_updated_dense_sbi_vs_mlp}, we compare MT and OAE with equivalent numbers of trainable parameters and identical training epochs.
 For LAMOST LRS spectra, MT outperforms OAE.
 However, for Gaia XP spectra, OAE performs better.

 These results suggest that transformers may be more advantageous for longer spectra (e.g., LRS with 1462 flux points), while offering limited benefits, or even unnecessary complexity, for shorter inputs like Gaia XP spectra (343 points).
 Another possible explanation is the difference in optimal training epochs for different architectures, as discussed in \citet{2025arXiv250318617R} and \citet{2025ApJ...980...66R}.
 This warrants further exploration to better match model capacity to data complexity.